Blog

 Per-Physician Licensing: $5,000–$7,000

-Epic charges $5,000-$7,000 per physician for full clinical access licenses.
-A 50-physician practice pays $250,000-$350,000 in physician licensing alone.
-These licenses include Epic’s core clinical modules—patient records, order entry, clinical documentation, e-prescribing, and patient portal access.
+Epic charges $5,000–$7,000 per physician for full clinical access licenses.
+A 50-physician practice pays $250,000–$350,000 in physician licensing alone.
+These licenses include Epic’s core clinical modules — patient records, order entry, clinical documentation, e-prescribing, and patient portal access.

 Per-User Licensing: $1,200–$3,000

-Clinical staff (nurses, medical assistants, therapists) require licenses at $1,200-$3,000 per user.
-Administrative staff with read-only access cost $500-$1,000 per user.
-A typical practice with 50 physicians employs 100-150 additional clinical and administrative staff, adding $150,000-$300,000 in user licensing costs.
+Clinical staff (nurses, medical assistants, therapists) require licenses at $1,200–$3,000 per user.
+Administrative staff with read-only access cost $500–$1,000 per user — even view-only access is never free.
+A typical practice with 50 physicians employs 100–150 additional clinical and administrative staff, adding $150,000–$300,000 in user licensing costs.
+Disciplined role design before implementation is the single easiest way to keep this line item under control.

 Specialty Module Add-Ons: $50,000–$200,000